Prevention and Security Measures against the Corona Virus

 At MPQ, all international business trips remain ineligible for approval.
 Booked trips should be cancelled.
 For exemptions please consult your direct supervisor.

 Business trips inside Germany should be reduced to an absolute minimum.
-If nonetheless travelling can't be avoided, try to make use of company vehicles.
+If nonetheless travelling can't be avoided, company vehicles are available to use.
 In this case please contact the the administration secretariat, Mrs Schmidt.

 Attendance at the institute and home office

-In accordance with the recommendations given by the MPG, all staff members at the MPQ – including doctoral students – shall continue their work from home office if possible.
-Thus, all employees, both researchers and administrative staff, are asked to examine whether they can shift their activities to home office and do so, wherever possible.
+The options to work from home will continue to be handled with great flexibility.
 Please contact your direct supervisor.
 If you have technical difficulties or questions please get in touch with the IT department, which will remain staffed with a minimum of one person on site.

-The recommendation to work from home applies especially to those colleagues who are considered a "risk group" and therefore need special protection.
+The option to work from home applies especially to those colleagues who are considered a "risk group" and therefore need special protection.
 According to the Robert Koch Institute, these are in particular older people and those with certain pre-existing conditions and suppressed immune systems.
-The President of the MPG has therefore decided that all employees who belong to one of these risk groups will generally be granted home office status on request, provided that they are known to belong to the health risk groups and/or are at least 60 years old.
+All employees associated to any risk group are granted home office regardless of their specific tasks and duties.

 The Corona pandemic is an extraordinary situation that among other things causes psychological distress.
 The danger of infection from a novel virus and the racing and unpredictable dynamic of developments, both leading to immense limitations in personal freedom may implicate personal insecurities and pose challenges to the human psyche.
 We wish to support our employees and help to reduce and process any distress they may perceive.
 Therefore, we emphasize the possibility to make use of psychological guidance from our coach Shadi Nouyan.
 Meetings with her can be conducted without any risks of infection via phone or video.
 Every employee is free to arrange a meeting in complete anonymity and independence of the institute.
 All meetings are under high confidentiality between employee and coach, and financially covered by the institute.